Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/readme.md

 1. **[Ordeal]()**
 Max catches spike cheating confirming he is the one behind the cyber.beast attacks.
 Spike sees it as no different than the rule changes designed to hold their team back and declares war and reveals what he learned about bursun.
 He also takes off his robe revealing that he has cut off his arm(s) in order to be like Max
-    1. Harmony goes berserk and tries to attack Max but stops just short of killing him giving Aarock/Minia enough time to protect him or max enough time to recharge and deploy a shield or to shoot a blast.
-Max becomes suspicious and questions Spike after the match as he had just learned Spike shard with him the ability to control cyber.beast
+    1. Harmony goes berserk and tries to kill Max but stops just short of killing him giving Aarock/Minia enough time to protect him or max enough time to recharge and deploy a shield or to shoot a blast.
+Max becomes suspicious and questions Spike after the match as he had just learned Spike shared with him the ability to control cyber.beast
     1. The device activates when harmony is close enough to have direct eye contact and hear the subtle music while also being made uncomfortable.
 In this case it is from the site if her own blood or the blood of her opponent
     1. Accusing Max of yet another cheap tactic the crowd boos Max’s team Max confronts Spike in anger